Background of Portable Audiometer Equipment

 Benefits of Mobile Audiometry

 With the rapid evolution of robust mobile technology in the past decade, we now have access to lightweight, internet-connected devices.
-These long-lasting battery-operated devices with touch interfaces are ideal for the workplace or community setting where children, adults, or elderly may be encountered.
-A mobile device has other sensors such as microphones and GPS with which to monitor background noise in specific locations or provide information about appropriate testing environments.
+These long-lasting battery-operated devices with touch interfaces are ideal for the workplace or community setting where children, adults, or the elderly may be encountered.
+A mobile device has other sensors, such as microphones and GPS, with which to monitor background noise in specific locations or provide information about appropriate testing environments.
 Using a mobile device platform also enables the sharing of patient lists such that multiple systems can be deployed to large groups without missing a single person.
 Furthermore, the data obtained from these tests can be easily stored and aggregated in the cloud.
 This data can then help inform policy or healthcare decisions and assist in referral management.
-Usually, when you buy medical technology it becomes outdated the instant it is purchased, however, with mobile connected technology it is continually updated with the latest information, guidance, and testing tools.
-Mobile audiometry combines the best of traditional portable audiometry but reduces the size, lowering the audiometer price, and power requirements while adding additional sensors, software updates, and internet connectivity.
+Usually, when you buy medical technology, it becomes outdated the instant it is purchased; however, mobile-connected technology is continually updated with the latest information, guidance, and testing tools.
+Mobile audiometry combines the best of traditional portable audiometry but reduces the size, lowering the audiometer price and power requirements while adding additional sensors, software updates, and internet connectivity.

 Mobile Audiometry in Practice

 Portable audiometers have historically met a need for the provision of healthcare outside traditional settings.
-However, this often required the sacrifice of useful features and came in a less than ideal form factor.
+However, this often required the sacrifice of useful features and came in a less-than-ideal form factor.
 With the advent of mobile internet-enabled devices, it is now possible to have a full diagnostic audiometer in a long-lasting, battery-operated device.
-The interactive nature of the touch interface has made these devices simple to use by a wide variety of healthcare workers, in a multitude of settings.
-The barrier to deploy, manage, and report on hearing testing in the field has been dramatically reduced and now enables the provision of hearing healthcare to a larger segment of the population.
+The interactive nature of the touch interface has made these devices simple to use by a wide variety of healthcare workers in a multitude of settings.
+The barrier to deploying, managing, and reporting on hearing testing in the field has been dramatically reduced and now enables hearing healthcare provision to a larger population segment.